dotlang/language/doc/RFE.md

 ? - Can we use module as a type of interface? so interface means a module that implements some specific functions. but it is difficult to do that. its not flexible

+? - We need built in support for map/filter/reduce?